commerceblock/cb_idcheck/README.md

 	`python watch.py --rpcconnect $HOST --rpcport $PORT --rpcuser $USER --rpcpassword $PASS --dbuser $MONGODB_USER --dbpassword $MONGODB_PASS`

 	Defaults:
-	-rpcconnect: $HOST - the ip address of the whitelist node.
+	- rpcconnect: $HOST - the ip address of the whitelist node.
-	-rpcport: $PORT - the port of the whitelist node RPC server.
+	- rpcport: $PORT - the port of the whitelist node RPC server.
-	-rpcuser: $USER
+	- rpcuser: $USER
-	-rpcpassword: $PASS - the user name and password for the above (see the .conf file in the node data dir).
+	- rpcpassword: $PASS - the user name and password for the above (see the .conf file in the node data dir).
-	-dbuser: $MONGODB_USER
+	- dbuser: $MONGODB_USER
-	-dbpassword: $MONGODB_PASS - mongodb whitelist database user name and password.
+	- dbpassword: $MONGODB_PASS - mongodb whitelist database user name and password.

 ### process_considerlist